A Guide to Cleaning Quartz Worktops

 Cleaning a Quartz Worktop

-For persistent stains, use mild soap or a gentle degreasing agent.
+For persistent stains, any mild soap (even a gentle degreasing agent) will work.

 Step 4: Rinse and Dry

-Rinse the surface with warm water to remove any soap residue and dry it with a soft cloth.
+Rinse your surfaces with warm water to ensure all the soap is removed and dry with a soft cloth.

-Always use heat-proof mats or trivets to avoid placing hot pans directly on the surface.
+Always use heat-resistant mats or trivets, and avoid placing hot pans directly on the surface!

 Quartz Worktops Cleaning FAQ's